Carrington Pump House

-Carrington Pump House is a heritage-listed former hydraulic power station at 106 Bourke Street, Carrington, City of Newcastle, New South Wales, Australia.
+Carrington Pump House is a heritage-listed former hydraulic power station at 106 Bourke Street, Carrington, New South Wales, a suburb of Newcastle in Australia.
 It was built from 1877 to 1878 by William H. Jennings.
 It is also known as Hydraulic Engine House and Crane Bases Nos.
 7, 8, 9 and 10 and Carrington Hydraulic Power Station.
 It was added to the New South Wales State Heritage Register on 25 August 2017.